swoboda1337/sx126x-esphome/README.md

 ESPHome SX126x driver.

 SX126x component configures SX1261, SX1262 or SX1268 hardware for use in ESPHome.
-Tested with the Heltec WiFi LoRa 32 V3 Dev-board with SX1262.
+Tested with the Heltec WiFi LoRa 32 V3 and SX1262.

 Docs can be found here: